SkygearIO/guides/cms/cms-records.md

   - name: _updated_at
 ```

 Besides, when you configure a field, you have to specify its field types. **Field types in the CMS is not equivalent to data type the database**.
 They are the way the CMS displays the content of the field.
-For example, as blog posts are usually long texts, using TextArea to display the `content` field maybe more appropriate.
+For example, as blog posts are usually long texts, using `text_area` to display the `content` field maybe more appropriate.
 You can learn about all the field types in the [CMS field type guide][doc-cms-field].

 <a name='filters'></a>